Introducing Purchase Perks! Save $1,000 on closing costs when you purchase with us.

 A mortgage payment is made up of principal (the loan amount borrowed from the lender) and interest (the “cost” of borrowing money from the lender).
 Note that on top of P&I, the monthly mortgage payment can include other expenses, including property taxes, homeowner’s insurance, and mortgage insurance.

-To get an idea of what your mortgage payment could look like, click the icon the lower right-hand side of your screen to plug and play numbers specific to you into the mortgage payment calculator.
+To get an idea of what your mortgage payment could look like, click the icon the lower left-hand side of your screen to plug and play numbers specific to you into the mortgage payment calculator.

 Getting into the nitty gritty financial side of the mortgage process doesn’t have to be daunting.
 While a loan officer can provide concrete information specific to you, you can still guestimate affordability on your own.